Axelbean/Axelbean/README.md

 - 👋 Hi, I’m @Axelbean
-- 👀 I’m interested in Programming and Project Management
+- 👀 I’m interested in Front-End and Backend developement, Project Management and UI Designing.
 - 🌱 I’m currently learning JavaScript and i plan to learn node.js after that.
 - 💞️ I’m looking to collaborate with no one
 - 📫 How to reach me Beany#7000